Up to 35% off Raised Beds

 This variety is a dwarf rhododendron that produces pale pink flowers with deeper pink margins.

-‘Dreamland’ is a yakushima variety.
-Many varieties from this group are small in size and ‘Dreamland’ just happens to be another beautiful variety!
-This rhododendron is loved for its large trusses of up to 22 flowers.
+‘Dreamland’ is a Yakushima variety.
+Many varieties from this group are small in size, and ‘Dreamland’ just happens to be another beautiful variety!
+These dwarf rhododendron varieties are loved for their large trusses of up to 22 flowers.

-These flowers will bloom in mid-spring as a pale pink with frilly deeper pink edges to their petals.
+These flowers will bloom in mid-spring, pale pink with frilly deeper pink edges to their petals.
 The matte green leaves are evergreen and will maintain their color year-round with no notable fall color.
-Try using dreamland in a container or in a mass planting as a low-growing border plant or hedge.
+Try using this variety in a container or in a mass planting as a low-growing border plant or hedge.

 ‘Fragrantissimum’